March 23, 2004

 We began sponsoring Preeti in November 2010.
 I remember having her child packet at home and my husband seeing it.
 He commented that she looked a little bit like our youngest daughter and suggested we sponsor her.
 I don't need to be told twice....

-So far we have received 42 letters from Preeti.
+We received 42 letters from Preeti during our sponsorhip.
 She lives at home with her parents, and has several siblings (4 brothers and 3 sisters).
 Preeti is the second youngest child.
 Her family lives in the mountains in a home made of mud and tin.
 They have access to a community well for their water, and cook in a mud oven.
 In her letters, Preeti mentioned her family cultivating paddy, vegetables, mango and pineapple.

 Miscellaneous info from letters: